JinqingZhengTju/DFGOVD/code/README_code.md

 ### Prerequisites
 Before installing the codebase, ensure your system meets the following requirements:

 - **Operating System:** Linux (recommended) or macOS.
-Windows is not officially supported but may work via WSL.
+Windows is not officially supported, but it may work via WSL.
 - **Python:** 3.7 or higher (3.8 is recommended).
 - **PyTorch:** 1.6 or higher.
 - **CUDA:** Required for GPU acceleration.
 We recommend CUDA 10.2 or higher, compatible with your PyTorch version.